fkshohag/dynamic-form-with-react/README.md

 # Assignment

-This project is used React with typescript and matarial ui design.
+This project is used React, typescript and matarial ui design.

 ## Installation